 In the past Internet filter software for schools was sometimes criticized for being too inflexible and blocking access to educational material and teenage support groups.
 Certainly at the time the Children´s Internet Protection Act was passed in 2000, school website content filters were typically hardware-based solutions with limited versatility that left administrators with the choice of blanket-blocking access to any content with the potential to be inappropriate or not blocking anything at all.

 More recently, Internet filter software for schools has evolved into a more versatile solution for complying with federal and state legislation and meeting the needs of students.
 The high maintenance hardware-based solutions have been replaced with cloud-based school website content filters with a high level of granularity that allows administrators to create a balance between protecting students from inappropriate content and allowing access to valuable educational material.
 Overblocking of Internet content has become a thing of the past, with modern filtering solutions allowing precision control of Internet access for all ages.

 How Internet Filter Software for Schools Works

 Modern Internet filter software for schools use a three-tiered filtering mechanism that consists of blacklists, category filters and keyword filters.
 Blacklists compare each request to visit a website against a list of websites known to be harmful to children or known to contain online threats such as malware.
 Blacklists are provided and updated by the filtering service provider or can be downloaded from a number of Internet safety websites.

-Category filters enable administrators to block access to certain groups of website by category (abortion, adult, alternative beliefs, alcohol, etc.).
+Category filters enable administrators to block access to certain groups of websites by category (abortion, adult, alternative beliefs, alcohol, etc.).
 Most school website content filters have in excess of fifty pre-configured categories plus the opportunity to create bespoke categories according to the school´s acceptable use policy.
 The categorization of websites and any updates to pre-configured categories are also the responsibility of the filtering service provider.